mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 These and other operating costs of the IETF are also cross-financed by income generated through meeting fees.
-The intention of this document and the principle stated herein is not to make participation free for everyone but to always have a free option that a potential attendee can apply for without any barriers other than the registration procedure itself.
+The intention of this document and the principle stated herein is not to make participation free for everyone, but to always offer a free remote participation option that a potential attendee can apply for without any barriers other than the registration procedure itself.
 Note that as long as the meeting costs are otherwise funded,